HWeber-tech/emp_proving_ground_v1/docs/operations/managed_ingest_connectors.md

 `TIMESCALEDB_POOL_TIMEOUT`, `TIMESCALEDB_POOL_RECYCLE`,
 `TIMESCALEDB_POOL_PRE_PING`) flow through `TimescaleConnectionSettings` and are reflected in the manifest whenever the Timescale URL targets PostgreSQL, letting operators tune pool sizing from `SystemConfig` without editing code.
-Regression coverage locks the Postgres vs SQLite behaviour so local SQLite rehearsals stay lightweight while institutional runs pick up the overrides.【F:src/data_foundation/persist/timescale.py†L111-L255】【F:tests/data_foundation/test_timescale_connection_settings.py†L18-L90】
+When no URL is supplied the helper now composes one from host/user/password/TLS extras while still allowing a pre-built URL to win, so managed secrets and local overrides surface consistently in the manifest.
+Regression coverage locks the Postgres vs SQLite behaviour and the explicit-URL preference, keeping SQLite rehearsals lightweight while institutional runs pick up the overrides.【F:src/data_foundation/persist/timescale.py†L111-L255】【F:tests/data_foundation/test_timescale_connection_settings.py†L18-L122】

 The CLI leans on `plan_managed_manifest()` so the manifest and the runtime provisioner share the same metadata contract.
 When connectivity checks are